AbooMardiiyah/Data-Analysis-Project/README.md

 Analyze Supermarket Data Across the Country - Company XYZ Company XYZ owns a supermarket chain across the country.
 Each major branch located in 3 cities across the country recorded sales information for 3 months, to help the company understand sales trends and determine its growth, as the rise of supermarkets competition is seen.

-You will apply learnings to analyse the dataset in the data folder, and the description of each feature can be found in this link:https://docs.google.com/document/d/1Sv-DlynHpOBAs5qKokn5MtbzqZcumTSlSI4-wQ0kf0w/edit?usp=sharing
+You will apply learnings to analyse the dataset in the data folder, and the description of each feature can be found in this link Click here
 # Project Steps
 Step 1 - Loading the Dataset
 The datasets are loaded using the `glob()` function and combined together using the `pd.concat()` method and finally read as a single dataframe using the `pd.read_csv()` method.